 To make this an actual meal, I would recommend adding a big dollop of plain Greek yogurt and/or a handful of cheese, or just have a couple of eggs on the side.
 Or on top.
 Omg, yes, on top of the chili.
 DO IT.
 Also definitely top with some chopped avocado for extra healthy fat, and crumble in a few chips or baked tortillas for some crunch.
 The chips really add nothing health-wise but who doesn’t love a crunch in soup?
 I’ve actually convinced myself I NEED to have a crunch in every soup I eat, which is really a problem, but that’s a whole other topic.

 Protein: Black beans.
 Beans go in the Fiber category for me, but they do add about 10 g protein/serving in this soup, so we’ll give them some protein credit today.

 Healthy Fats: Olive oil and whatever healthy fat toppings you add – avocado, cheese, full-fat Greek yogurt

 Fiber: Pretty much everything in this soup – all the veggies and especially the black beans

 If you’re a real bean lover, you could also double the amount of beans in this recipe to up the protein.
 HOWEVER – just know this will drastically increase the amount of carbs and fiber and honestly, you need be aware of how much fiber you can handle at once.
 Do I really need to go into detail here and explain what happens when you eat more fiber than your body can handle?
 If so, just DM me.
 We’ll have that talk.

 Prep time: 15 mins

 Cook time: 30 mins

 Total time: 45 mins

 Spicy, warm, super healthy comfort food.
-This Spicy Vegetable Chili is packed with fiber, veggies and is the perfect vehicle for loads of avocado.
+This Spicy Vegetable Chili is packed with fiber and veggies and is the perfect vehicle for loads of avocado.

 2 Tbsp olive oil